surniaulula/wpsso/readme.txt

 = 3.48.4-rc.4 =

 (2017/11/19) Fixed an SQL syntax error when deleting expired transients.
 Fixed the description from Yoast SEO in a post loop.
-Added a 'wpsso_get_event_place_id' filter for single event place ids.
+Added a 'wpsso_get_event_place_id' filter for the single event place id.

 = 3.48.3 =